 Then in 1998, major changes were encountered when the family moved from Grand Island, NY to Mesa, AZ.
 It took a few years for them to get settled and to familiarize themselves with the area.
 And when the girls were a little older, Nancy opened a small gift shop that showcased her creativity again.
 But it wasn't long before she found the outdoor art fairs all around town.
 This soon became one of her favorite things to do.
 She was so excited to see all the fine art at the shows.
 It stirred her interests and increased her yearning to be around art.
-In 2009 by chance, she was offered a job as an artist’s assistant for Jeanne Bonine's studio art shows, who's work inspired Nancy.
-Years later, after closing her gift shop, she added another activity: working for the Arizona Fine Art Expo, which hosts 120 artist studios.
+In 2009 by chance, she was offered a job as an artist’s assistant for Jeanne Bonine's studio art shows, who's work was an inspiration to Nancy.
+Years later, after closing her gift shop, she started working for the Arizona Fine Art Expo, which hosts 120 artist studios.
 She tought, surrounding herself with fine art and artists year after year satisfied her art cravings.

 Having never taken a painting class before, in 2017, she jumped at the opportunity when Jeanne started teaching classes in transparent watercolor and oil painting.
 It was during these classes that her true passion to be an artist was reignited.
-But the highlight came in the summer of 2018 when her youngest daughter and then fiancé asked her to paint a watercolor design for their wedding invitation.
+But the highlight came in the summer of 2018 when her youngest daughter and her fiancé asked Nancy to paint a watercolor design for their wedding invitation.
 She was honored but nervous, since painting was so new to her.
 She worked tirelessly until the perfect invitation was created for them.